 This 5.7 liter V-8 makes use of the famous hemispherical heads.
 The Dodge Magnum also uses two spark plugs for each cylinder, which also increases the engine’s performance.

 All in all, the Hemi engine has long been a popular engine for automobiles and it is a symbol of one of the revolutions in the automobile industry that came about in the mid-1900s.
 The model and theory of the Hemi engine are still used today, but with even more power than before!

 With the many advantages of the Hemi engine, it would seem like everyone should use it.
 Yet, that isn’t the case.
 Why?
 It has several disadvantages.

 First, let’s talk about the many advantages.
 Hemis, by design, do a better job of burning all the fuel in the cylinder.
-Also, because of its design versus a flat head, the surface area is smaller and that means less heat escapes, plus peak pressure can be higher.
+Also, because of its design versus a flat head, the surface area is smaller and that means fewer heat escapes, plus peak pressure can be higher.

 Also advantageous, is the size of the valves.
 With the Hemi engine placing the valves at the opposite sides of the head, there is more room for valves.
 This was better than the previous wedge-shaped engines with their combustion chambers in line with each other.
 The inline arrangement limits valve size.
 With the Hemi, the valves can be large and this leads to improved airflow throughout the engine.

 The cons?
 Simply put, other engine designs have gotten better over time.
 While the valve size is an advantage, it is limited to having four valves per cylinder.
 This truth is that four slightly smaller valves per cylinder let the engine breathe easier than two large valves.
 Many new engines have a pentroof design to accommodate for more valve.

 Also, working against the Hemi is the current desire to have smaller combustion chambers.
 The smaller chamber reduces heat loss during combustion and also helps shorten the rod travel time.